Alan Hunt '03 brings synergy to food policy

 By Becca Chacko ’10

-Tags: Alan Hunt, Bates Contemplates Food, farm bill, food deserts, food policy, Northeast Midwest Institute.
+Tags: Alan Hunt Bates Contemplates Food Environmental Studies farm bill food deserts food policy Northeast Midwest Institute